ljw1004/csharpspec/csharp/conversions.md

 ### Explicit numeric conversions

-The explicit numeric conversions are the conversions from a *numeric_type* to another *numeric_type* for which an implicit numeric conversion (§6.1.2) does not already exist:
+The explicit numeric conversions are the conversions from a *numeric_type* to another *numeric_type* for which an implicit numeric conversion ([Implicit numeric conversions](conversions.md#implicit-numeric-conversions)) does not already exist:

 *  From `sbyte` to `byte`, `ushort`, `uint`, `ulong`, or `char`.
 *  From `byte` to `sbyte` and `char`.